NielayShintre/Weekday-JobSearch/weekday_v1/README.md

 3. Open the vs code cmd by pressing (ctrl + ~)
 4. Run command - npm i (this will install all the dependencies from the package file)
 5. Now start the node server by running this command by going into the server folder: node server
-6. Now run the command(go back to root folder) - npm run dev (this will successfully run the app on locally)
+6. Now run the command(go back to root folder) - npm run dev (this will successfully run the app locally)

 Features: